tedmund-tan95/SetReminderBot/README.md

 # SetReminderBot
-A Telegram Bot that allows telegram users to set reminders for their personal use or for group chats
+A Telegram Bot that allows telegram users to set one-lined message reminders for their personal use or for group chats

 Telegram bot username: @SetReminderBot